comandZ/personal_development/README.md

 ---

-### Chane Log by Day
+### Change Log by Day

 #### Monday, July 13 2020
 - Code, Started Changelog Challenge
   - Set up Repo
   - Set up ReadMe
-- Eating, Went a bit over so I owe 15 min of PushUps
+- Eating, Went a bit over so I owe 15 min of PushUps (Failed PushUps)

+#### Tuesday, July 14 2020
+- Eating, Consumed 2203 Cal burned 293 for a net of 1910 Cal
+  - Will try to reduce tomorrow